Foreign Interference Policy

 Activities that increase foreign interference risk

 10. Defence Industry Security Program (DISP).
-JCU has signed a Defence Science Partnering Deed which provides access to Defence for research collaborations, secondments and exchanges, scholarships and access to equipment and infrastructure.
+JCU has signed a Defence Science Partnering Deed which provides access to the Department of Defence (Defence) for research collaborations, secondments and exchanges, scholarships and access to equipment and infrastructure.
 Engaging in Defence collaborations increases the foreign interference risk for JCU.

-11. As part of the Deed, JCU is required to be a member of the DISP.
-Membership of DISP commits JCU to maintain certain Governance, Personnel, Physical and ICT security requirements.
+10.1 As part of the Deed, the University is required to be a member of the DISP.
+Membership of DISP commits the University to maintain certain Governance, Personnel, Physical and ICT security requirements.
 This creates obligations around policy and procedures, due diligence (particularly in recruitment), threat assessments and security risk assessments and raising the security awareness of staff more broadly.

 - Significant security incidents